Domenik Hixon: New York Giants

+The loss of veterans Burress and Amani Toomer led to Hixon starting the first two games of the 2009 season, but a sprained knee led to him getting surpassed on the depth chart by Mario Manningham and rookie Hakeem Nicks to go with fellow starter Steve Smith.
+Now handling both kickoff and punt return duties, Hixon earned NFC Special Teams Player of the Week honors in Week 13 after a critical 79-yard punt return for a touchdown in the 4th quarter against the Dallas Cowboys; on the year, he averaged 15.1 yards on 17 punt returns.

-On June 16, 2010, Hixon suffered a torn ACL at a practice at the Giants' new home in the New Meadowlands, and was pronounced out for the season.
+On June 16, 2010, Hixon suffered a torn ACL at the Giants' first practice in their new home at New Meadowlands Stadium, and was pronounced out for the season.
 He was waived/injured and subsequently placed on the injured reserve list on July 17.

-On August 13, 2011, Hixon returned to the team in the New York Giants and Carolina Panthers preseason game.

-On week 2 of the 2011 season, Hixon tore his ACL while making a spectacular bobbling catch in the endzone.
+On March 3, 2011, Hixon re-signed with the New York Giants.
+On August 13, Hixon returned from injury for the Giants' preseason matchup against the Carolina Panthers.
+In Week 2 of the 2011 season, Hixon tore his ACL while making a spectacular bobbling catch in the endzone against the St. Louis Rams.
 He was declared out for the season.

-In his career, he's made 31 special teams tackles, caught 63 passes for 838 yards (13.3 avg) and 4 touchdowns, ran 3 times on reverse plays for 18 yards, returned 51 punts for 561 yards and a touchdown and 80 kickoffs for 1,966 yards and a touchdown.

-On March 3, 2011, Hixon re-signed with the New York Giants.
+Hixon re-signed again with the Giants on March 2, 2012.
+Starting in place of an injured Hakeem Nicks alongside Victor Cruz, he had a career-high 114 receiving yards on September 30 against the Philadelphia Eagles.

 Carolina Panthers

 At the start of free agency, Hixon reportedly turned down an offer from the Detroit Lions.
 After receiving interest from the Cleveland Browns and Carolina Panthers, Hixon ultimately agreed to terms on a one-year deal with the Panthers on April 3, 2013.
-In a week 16 game against the New Orleans Saints, Hixon caught a game winning 14 yard TD pass from Cam Newton to give the Panthers a 17–13 win and give them first place in the NFC South.
+In a Week 16 game against the New Orleans Saints, Hixon caught a game winning 14 yard touchdown pass from Cam Newton to give the Panthers a 17–13 win and give them first place in the NFC South.

 Chicago Bears

 On March 13, 2014, Hixon signed a one-year contract with the Chicago Bears.
-On May 27, 2014, during Organized Team Activities (OTAs), he suffered a torn ACL for the third time in his career.
+On May 27, during Organized Team Activities (OTAs), he suffered a torn ACL for the third time in his career.

-Retirement

 On the same day that his injury during the Bears' OTAs was announced, Hixon announced through his Facebook page that he would be retiring from the NFL.
-On June 3, 2014, the Bears terminated Hixon's contract with an injury settlement.
+On June 3, the Bears terminated Hixon's contract with an injury settlement.

+In his career, Hixon made 31 special teams tackles, caught 109 passes for 1,460 yards (13.4 avg) and 7 touchdowns, ran 3 times for 18 yards, returned 56 punts for 597 yards and a touchdown and 80 kickoffs for 1,966 yards and a touchdown.